How to MIG Weld Stainless to Mild Steel: Step by Step

 Another factor that determines how much heat goes into the metals is the traveling speed.
 When you use stainless wire, you always weld at a faster speed.

-9. Set the the inductance
+9. Set the inductance

 If your welder doesn’t have an inductance control, the manufacturer has set an embedded value that you cannot change.